-On March 10, 2023, the CEC released a Grant Funding Opportunity (GFO) entitled "GFO-22-609 Responsive, Easy Charging Products With Dynamic Signals (REDWDS)."
+On March 10, 2023, the CEC released a Grant Funding Opportunity (GFO) entitled "GFO-22-609 Responsive, Easy Charging Products with Dynamic Signals (REDWDS)."
 This competitive grant solicitation was designed to accelerate the development and deployment of easy-to-use charging products which help customers manage electric vehicle (EV) charging and respond to dynamic grid signals.
-In response to GFO-22-609, the Recipient submitted application #15 which was proposed for funding in the CEC's Notice of Proposed Awards on September 29, 2023.
+In response to GFO-22-609, 'dcbel LLC', hereinafter referred to as the Recipient, submitted application #18 which was proposed for funding in the CEC's Notice of Proposed Awards on September 29, 2023.
 GFO-22-609 and Recipient's application are hereby incorporated by reference into this Agreement in their entirety.

 In the event of any conflict or inconsistency between the terms of the Solicitation and the terms of the Recipient's Application, the Solicitation shall control.
-In the event of any conflict or inconsistency between the Recipient's Application and the terms of CEC's Award, CEC's Award shall control.
-Similarly, in the event of any conflict or inconsistency between the terms of this Agreement and the Recipient's Application, the terms of this Agreement shall control.
+In the event of any conflict or inconsistency between the Recipient's Application and the terms of this Agreement, this Agreement shall control.
+Similarly, in the event of any conflict or inconsistency between the terms of this Agreement and the Solicitation, the terms of this Agreement shall control.

-Problem Statement
+Problem Statement:

-California utilities employ a range of signal-based strategies to enable and incentivize widespread customer load shift in response to grid conditions, including demand response, other event-based signals, and rates.
-To realize load shift, customers and their networked devices must be able to easily access and respond to these dynamic grid signals.
-This project will help develop and deploy EV charging products that help customers respond to dynamic grid signals while ensuring that customer charging and mobility needs are met.
+California energy utilities employ a range of signal-based strategies to enable and incentivize widespread customer load shift in response to grid conditions, including demand response, other event-based signals, and rates.
+To realize load shift, customers and their devices must be able to easily access and respond to these dynamic grid signals.
+This solicitation will help develop and deploy charging products that help customers respond to dynamic grid signals while ensuring that customer charging and mobility needs are met.

-Goals of the Agreement
+Goals of the Agreement: